Prakash020710/My_Money/ReadMe.md

 * File commands are expected in order, for example ALLOCATE should come first before SIP or CHANGE, else processing will fail with message : Failed to process file!

 # Limitations/Obervations
 * Spring boot is not required or used much in solution, its used to make solution as per enterprise solutions/ codebase.
-Also SPring comes with fetaure like Dependency injection.
+Also Spring comes with fetaure like Dependency injection.
 * Gradle version used is old as per instructions, latest like 8x should be used.
 * Some tests are only for code coverage however its still useful as it will test the solution is not throwing error and processing supplied input.

 # Code coverage
 * Main class, Command line class, dtos, config, constants etc are excluded from coverage.
 * Code coverage is 70+.

+# Happy coding!!